 [i] See Nahum Sarna, Exploring Exodus.
 Sarna further notes that the meal shared by Yitro and the leaders of Bnei Yisrael resembles those that accompanied the formation of treaties in the Ancient Near East; see, for instance, the treaty between Yaakov and Lavan in Gen. 31.

 [ii] The full verse reads: “Now Moses’ father in law, Jethro, the chieftain of Midian, heard all that God had done for Moses and for Israel his people—that the Lord had taken Israel out of Egypt.”
 Whether the “his” in the phrase “his people” refers to Hashem or Moshe is ambiguous, but based on the approach we are developing, it is tempting to adopt the latter reading.

-[iii] Homiletically, we might say that רות=יתרו without the ‘י: Megillat Rut does not include Hashem’s name even once, and so in some sense, its action picks up where that of Parshat Yitro leaves off.
+[iii] Homiletically, we might say that רות=יתרו without the ‘י: Hashem does not even once function as an actor in Megillat Rut, and so in some sense, its action picks up where that of Parshat Yitro leaves off.
 That is, once the revelation ends—once Hashem no longer makes His presence manifest in our lives—how then do we cultivate a relationship with Him?
 For more on this theme as it emerges from Megillat Rut, see the Rut article from two years ago, “Nietzsche and Naomi.”

 [iv] In a way, Yitro’s relationship to Torah likewise grew out of his admiration for the “ways of pleasantness” embodied by one of its practitioners: it was upon hearing of how Moshe rescued his daughters from harassment at the hands of local shepherds that Yitro extended his enthusiastic invitation for Moshe to join his family (see Exod.
 2).